GLOBAL MARKETS-Stocks rally on vaccine hopes, crude oil gains | Business

 Moderna surged to a record high after its experimental drug produced high levels of virus-killing antibodies, bolstering hopes it may prove effective in later stages of testing.
 Moderna shares rose 6.9%.
 Goldman Sachs rose after reporting its trading revenue doubled in the second quarter, driven by big swings in stock and bond markets since March.

-On Wall Street, the Dow Jones Industrial Average rose 0.85%, the S&P 500 gained 0.91% and the Nasdaq Composite added 0.59%.
-Stocks that have benefited from widespread lockdowns, including Amazon.com Inc and Zoom Video Communications Inc, slid and limited Nasdaq's gains.
-Amazon posted its third consecutive session of losses.
+On Wall Street, the Dow Jones Industrial Average rose 0.85%, the S&P 500 gained 0.91%, and the Nasdaq Composite added 0.59%.
+Stocks that have benefited from widespread lockdowns, including Amazon.com Inc and Zoom Video Communications Inc, slid, limiting Nasdaq's gains.
+Amazon posted losses for a third consecutive session.

-Hopes of progress this week towards a deal on the European Union's 750 billion-euro COVID recovery fund helped sentiment in Europe.
+Hopes of progress this week toward a deal on the European Union's 750-billion-euro COVID recovery fund helped sentiment in Europe.
 The euro traded above $1.1430 for the first time since March, and Italy and Spain's bond market borrowing costs came down again.
-The euro rose 0.11% to $1.1409.
+The euro rose 0.13% to $1.1411.
 The European Central Bank started a two-day meeting, though no major announcement is expected when it concludes on Thursday.

-Chinese shares fell 1.3% and Hong Kong ended flat after U.S. President Donald Trump ordered an end to Hong Kong's special status under U.S. law to punish China for its "oppressive actions" against the former British colony.
-China's foreign ministry retaliated, saying "Hong Kong affairs are purely China's internal affairs and no foreign country has the right to interfere."
+Chinese shares fell 1.3% and Hong Kong ended flat after President Donald Trump ordered an end to Hong Kong's special status under U.S. law to punish China for its "oppressive actions" against the former British colony.
+China's Foreign Ministry vowed to retaliate, saying, "Hong Kong affairs are purely China's internal affairs and no foreign country has the right to interfere."

 Japan's Nikkei and Australia's benchmark index remained upbeat, finishing up 1.6% and 1.9%, respectively.
 RED ALERT